Climber1705/connect4-minimax/README.md

 ## Requirements
 Before running the project, install **Python 3.x** and **pip**.
 ### Dependencies:
-To install the required dependencies, you can use the `requirements.txt` file.
+You can use the `requirements.txt` file to install the required dependencies.
 ```bash
 pip install -r requirements.txt
 ```